Is a Master's Degree in Accounting Worth It?

-You may already be considering what your future career opportunities are as you work toward your Bachelor of Science in Accounting.
-Many consider public accounting first – a certified public accountant, or CPA, helps clients with accounting, taxes, and auditing services.
+You may already be considering what your future career opportunities are as you work toward your Master of Science in Accounting.
+Many consider public accounting first - a certified public accountant, or CPA, helps clients with accounting, taxes, and auditing services.
 These clients may be individuals, companies, governments, or nonprofits.
 The role of a private accountant, however, is different.

 In the private sector, accountants often spend time reviewing and verifying the financial and information systems for the companies they work for.
 They will also review management procedures and internal controls to ensure the company is functioning efficiently.
 Often private accountants will work in finance within their employer's company, while others may be tasked with managing accounts.